Rodent Control (Mice & Rats)

 • Foundation gaps left open

-• Garage door gaps
+• Garage door gaps and damaged weather stripping

 • Unsealed utility penetrations